upasadena/interactive-cyoa-tutorial/docs/appendix/resources.md

 CYOAs.
 It was made by [u/PixelGMS], who is the creator of the [r/InteractiveCYOA] subreddit.
     * If you join, go into `#roles` and get the `CYOA Making Channels` role.
-    This will let you join `#cyoa-making`, a channel that *will* help you, should you get stuck on something.
+    This will let you join `#cyoa-making`, a channel that'll help you should you get stuck on something.
 * [makeyourchoice] – A discord server for the [r/makeyourchoice] subreddit.
 * [nsfwcyoa] – A discord server for the [r/nsfwcyoa] subreddit.
     * Check out [#programming-and-interactives-tank] for discussion on